2ni/timy/README.md

-Yet another handful time functions...
+Yet another library with handful time functions...

+Works with ESP8266 and ESP32

 # Example usage
 see examples/